bengland2/une-stats/MAT150/normal_distribution.md

 For R code to automate generating the `inv_cdf_values` value above using the `normal_zscores` function, see [normality_test.R](normality_test.R)

-Think of this code as generating percentiles.
+Go to the bottom of this page and click on the link for the R code that I wrote to implement the method discussed in the slides for normality testing.&nbsp; To get and run the actual code, as opposed to the github webpage for the code:

+- click on the raw button
+- download that code to your laptop in the file **normality_test.R**
+- upload to R studio
+- click on the file normality_test.R in R studio files tab to see it in code panel
+- click on "source" button within code panel to load that function into the R interpreter
+- You can now call this function just like any other R function

+This code generates a set of percentiles.
 For example, with the sample size 10 from the example above, we get:

 ```